 Prospect High School was founded in 1969 as the continuation program for the district.
 The school serves approximately 110 students who are credit deficient or in need of a smaller school environment.
 The school was chosen by the State of California as a Model School in 1994 and in 2000.
 Prospect High School has a principal that serves the entire alternative education program, 7 certificated teachers, a part-time counselor and 5 classified employees.
 Prospect also houses an Early Head Start center for teen parents.

 The OUHSD Community Day School was founded in 1999.
 The school serves approximately 30 students who have been referred there by expulsion, probation placement or truancy referral.
 The restrictive environment offers an educational option for students with high expectations, whether the student is performing at or above grade level, or in need or remediation in one or more academic areas.
 Community Day School has a principal that serves the entire alternative education program, 2 certificated teachers and 3 classified employees.

-Oroville Adult Education Career and Technical Center serves 4,500 youths and adults annually with academic and vocational programs.
-Academic programs include High School Diploma, General Education Diploma (GED) preparation, computer applications, job readiness, English as a Second Language (ESL), Adult Basic Education, Career Exploration.
-Vocational Certification programs include Office Technology, Accounting, Computer Repair, Solidworks CAD, Welding, and Small Engines.
-Medical certification programs include Medical Transcription, Medical Assistant, Medical Billing, Home Health Aide, and Certified Nursing Assistant (CNA) Training.
+Oroville Adult Education Career and Technical Center serves approximately 2,000 youths and adults annually with academic and vocational programs.
+Academic programs include High School Diploma, General Education Diploma (GED) preparation, computer applications, job readiness, English as a Second Language (ESL), Adult Basic Education (ABE), independent study and Career Exploration.
+Vocational Certification programs include Office Technology and Accounting.
+Medical certification programs include Pharmacy Technician, Certified Nursing Assistant (CNA) and Emergency Medical Technician (EMT).